 The top 25: David Krane, CEO and managing partner, GV

-David Krane is chief executive and managing partner for GV, US-based technology conglomerate Alphabet’s early-stage corporate venturing subsidiary, and manages the vehicle’s endeavours worldwide.
+David Krane is chief executive and managing partner for GV, US-based technology conglomerate Alphabet’s early-stage corporate venturing subsidiary formerly known as Google Ventures, and manages the vehicle’s activities worldwide.

 During his time at the unit, Krane has backed a variety of technology companies such as ride sharing provider Uber, consumer goods stock exchange StockX, smart home device maker Nest and coffee roaster and retailer Blue Bottle Coffee.

 Google, before the brand fell under the auspices of the Alphabet umbrella in late 2015, hired Krane in 2000 as director of global communications and public affairs which involved him serving as a senior leadership team member to help the company grow from a startup to a multibillion-dollar global tech giant.

 Shortly after its launch, GV appointed Krane a general partner in 2010 before he took up the managing partner and CEO roles in 2014 as Bill Maris, the unit’s former head and co-founder, formally stepped down in August 2016.

 Krane retained consistency with the Maris era in the first half a dozen investments made since the transition, the largest deals featuring GV after Maris’s departure were in healthcare, including rounds for cancer-focused biotechnology company Carrick Therapeutics and immuno-oncology startup Arcus Biosciences.